afyqazraei/MalayaHEPTutorials/README.md

 * If you're on Windows 10, you can use the built in Linux subsystem.
 Windows Subsystem for Linux 2 (WSL2) suffices our needs.
 Follow the the steps in this video: [How to Run Linux/Bash on Windows 10 Using the Built-In Windows Subsystem for Linux](https://www.youtube.com/watch?v=xzgwDbe7foQ)
 * If you want to use a virtual machine to run Linux, follow the steps here: [How to Use VirtualBox (Beginners Guide)](https://www.youtube.com/watch?v=sB_5fqiysi4)
 * If you just want to access the Grid without the hassle of installing Linux, you can just install Putty.
-Steps after installation will be detailed below.
 Follow the steps here: [How to Install PuTTY on Windows](https://www.ssh.com/ssh/putty/windows/install)
 * A 1-hour tutorial on the basic and useful command lines when using the Bash terminal: [Beginner's Guide to the Bash Terminal
 ](https://www.youtube.com/watch?v=oxuRxtrO2Ag)

+### SSH (Secure Shell)

+Doing proper experimental particle physics requires vast computing resources that is not possible with your own computer alone, so we will be doing it with the CMS computers.
+Once you have your CERN account, you can access them through the Bash shell using the `<ssh>` command.
+Example:

+> ssh -XY yourusername@lxplus7.cern.ch

+If you are using Putty, then follow the steps in the previously given link.

 ## GitHub